|

 almost always within earshot."
 The bird itself, though, is extremely

-hard to see in the leafy canopy.
 Other well camouflaged cotingas are

 the ten fruiteaters (Pipreola), most garbed in exquisite but

-non-conspicuous greens, and two berryeaters (Carpornis),
+non-conspicuous greens and yellows, and two berryeaters (Carpornis),

 black-hooded above brown-and-yellow bodies.
+These sit quietly for periods of time.

-in the open, including the Red-crested Cotinga of the
+in the open, beyond the "blue cotingas, and these include the Red-crested Cotinga of the

-"core" cotingids are primarily fruit-eaters.
-Some of these cotingas are
+"core" cotingids are almost exclusive fruit-eaters.

 the Cotingas, and especially since some "difficult" groups seem to show